 The challenge is to understand users’ response to the current UI, discover pain points and propose a solution to improve their experiences.

 I start the process with guerrilla usability testing to understand current problems.
-During the following phases, I use affinity mapping to determine priorities, create task flows, and prototypes to validate the redesign.
+During the following phases, I use personas, journey maps to determine user pain points, create use cases, and low to high level prototypes to validate the redesign.
 Now let’s go deeper into each step:

 Guerrilla Usability Testing